kim-hansu/kim-hansu.github.io/_pages/contact.md

 🚧 Will Be Updated Soon

 ## 📍 Address
-Room 216, Engineering Building 2, Gachon University, 1342 Seongnam-daero, Sujeong-gu, Seongnam 13120, Korea
+Room 216, College of Engineering 2, Gachon University, 1342 Seongnam-daero, Sujeong-gu, Seongnam 13120, Korea